 Why didn’t Adam and Eve die the moment they ate the fruit as Genesis 2:17 implies?

-The basis for this questions stems from Genesis 2:17 where Adam was told not to eat from forbidden fruit.
+The basis for this question stems from Genesis 2:17 where Adam was told not to eat forbidden fruit.

 It is true that Adam and Eve didn’t die the exact day they ate the fruit (Genesis 5:4–5) as some seem to think Genesis 2:17 implies.
 So, the options are either God was in error or man’s interpretation is in error.
 But God cannot lie (Hebrews 6:18), so then fallible humans must be making the mistake.
 Let’s take a look at where the confusion begins to arise.
 The Hebrew phrase in English is more literally: